 All services are designed to allow children to remain in the mother's care.
-This vendor is a newly established 24-hour Residential Recovery Facility that specializes in services for pregnant women with substance use disorders, their children up to age five (5) and their newborns for up to one year postpartum.
+This vendor is a newly established 24-hour Residential Recovery Facility that specializes in services for Her Excellency, Governor Margaret Wood Hassan and the Honorable Executive Council Page 3 of 3 pregnant women with substance use disorders, their children up to age five (5) and their newborns for up to one year postpartum.